AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/02.connection-not-trusted/docs.en.md

 <a name="basic"></a>
 The easiest way to solve it is to:

-1. Go to Adguard General Settings.
+1. Go to AdGuard General Settings.

 2. Scroll to the bottom to find 'Reinstall Certificate' button.